daria-kotova/head-md-future-of-drawing/process/2023-11-01/texture-to-image-convertor/readme.md

 ![texture-to-image_1](/process/2023-11-01/texture-to-image-convertor/IMG_5025.JPG)

-Once a drawing button is pressed, the assistant creats an abstract illustration inspired by the texture.
+Once a drawing button is pressed, the assistant creates an abstract illustration inspired by your texture.

 ![texture-to-image_1](/process/2023-11-01/texture-to-image-convertor/IMG_5026.JPG)